 If your automatic reaction to failure is a thought: “I’ll never be successful at this”, ask yourself what you gain from thinking that way?
 How do you feel?
 And how do you want to feel?
 Are there no alternative explanations for the situation?
 Yes, there are.

 So, start noticing the potential utility of your pessimism and harsh self-criticism (is it a part of you protecting you from disappointment, for example?).
-Then make a conscious decision to select another way of looking at things.
+Then make a conscious decision to change perspective and select another way of looking at things.
 With repetition, your new set of beliefs and mental habits will set in and help you be happier.

 Life is filled with both ups and downs.
 We will be endowed with fortune and ill luck.
 We all know this.
-However, if we are constantly for a godsend to feel good, we might be in for an uphill battle.
+However, if we are constantly waiting for a godsend to feel good, we might be in for an uphill battle.

 Instead, we have a choice.
 The choice to think of happiness as an inside job — and do the work.
 Not just the work of tending to your needs, taking care of yourself physically and psychologically, and building healthy relationships.
 You need to commit to being proactive about your emotions.
 The key to finding your bliss lies within you.
 Take control.
 Be happy. •